 Mr Deputy Speaker, Sir, is it a favour dispensed by the Speaker to the Opposition because the legitimate rights of MPs are restored?
-The rights to put question.
-For example, to put question on Local Government was denied to us and these are our legitimate rights.
-Whilst he had no choice, he has obligation to give us our legitimate rights.
+The right to put questions.
+For example, the right to put questions on local government was denied to us, and these are our legitimate rights.

+Whilst he had no choice, he had an obligation to give us our legitimate rights.
 A Speaker who has failed...